 Whether your child is autistic or not, kids are curious by nature!
 Make sure you put away any items that may be dangerous to them.
 This includes lawnmowers, other dangerous equipment, and any lawn chemicals you may keep.
 The best (and most straightforward way) to keep these items is in a locked shed.
 Make sure to put the key to someone they will not find, or use a combination lock.

 Now for the ways to make your backyard fun for your child on the autism spectrum!

 Plant a garden

-Create a bird-watching station
+Create a bird-watching station.

-Create a station where your child can watch and learn by setting up a comfortable area for them to sit and put together simple bird feeders, look at bird guides, and watch the species in your area through binoculars.
+Create a station where your child can watch and learn by setting up a comfortable area to sit and put together simple bird feeders, look at bird guides, and watch the species in your area through binoculars.